KnoAll/cacti-template/install/README.md

 ## Issues
 This is all still actively being worked on, so you may see changes to how things work and interact.
-If you run into trouble with the script please <a href="https://github.com/KnoAll/cacti-template/issues">submit an issue</a> in the Github system above.
+If you run into trouble with the script please [submit an issue](../../../../issues/) in the Github system above.

 ## Initial install Setup Instructions